-The MOA will deduct from the wages of those employees who have signed a dues check off authorization form.
-The dues check off authorization form must authorize the deduction of dues and must include the employee's name, last four digits of the employee's Social Security number, date, and signature.
-The MOA will deduct on a monthly basis, the regular dues and initiation fees authorized by the employee to the Union as certified by the secretary of the Union.
+The MOA will deduct from the wages of those employees who have signed a dues check off authorization form and/or voluntary contribution form.
+The dues check off authorization form and/or voluntary contribution form must authorize the deduction of dues and must include the employee's name, last four digits of the employee's Social

+Security number, date, and signature.
+The MOA will deduct on a monthly basis, the regular dues, initiation fees, and contributions authorized by the employee to the Union as certified by the secretary of the Union.
 Such authorization shall be revocable as specified in the authorization.
 The MOA shall forward such dues and initiation fees to the Union by the fifteenth (15th) day of the month following the month in which said dues are checked off.
-The MOA shall use reasonable care in checking off and forwarding said dues and initiation fees, but shall not be liable for any failure to do so other than an intentional, bad faith failure to forward said dues and initiation fees.
+The MOA shall use reasonable care in checking off and forwarding said dues, initiation fees, and contributions but shall not be liable for any failure to do so other than an intentional, bad faith failure to forward said dues and initiation fees.
 The Union assumes all obligations and responsibility for the continued membership of their members and the collection of their dues.